nicksmith100/mp3-fotl/README.md

   - Image
   - Show information for up to three shows - including stage, date and time, and duration

+  The image is uploaded to the [Cloudinary](https://cloudinary.com/) image hosting platform, which returns a unique ID for the image.
+The ID is stored in the database and used along with a base URL to render the image wherever it is required.

-  The page includes a button to add the artist using the submitted details.
+  The page includes an **Add** button to add the artist to the database using the submitted details.

   <details><summary>Add artist</summary>